 Molecular Biology of prostate development and prostatic disease.
 Dr. Schaeffer’s most basic research has focused on striking similarities between the invasive, growth charged phases of prostatic development and prostatic diseases.
-With this work, Dr. Ted Schaeffer proposed the concept that the lineage of a prostate epithelial cell is established early, upon exposure to androgen, and that this lineage affects subsequent re-activation of embryonic growth pathways in pathologic prostatic conditions including BPH and prostate cancer.
-This body of work has resulted in an international recognition as a prostate embryologist and established the paradigm of “lineage addiction” of the prostate epithelial cell to androgen signaling.
+With this work, Dr. Schaeffer proposed the concept that the lineage of a prostate epithelial cell is established early, upon exposure to androgen, and that this lineage affects subsequent re-activation of embryonic growth pathways in pathologic prostatic conditions including BPH and prostate cancer.
+This work established the paradigm of “lineage addiction” of the prostate epithelial cell to androgen signaling.
 It has served as the basis for continuous funding in his lab since 2007, including the prestigious Howard Hughes Medical Institute Early Careers Award.
 Dr. Schaeffer remains the only Urologist to ever have received this highly competitive grant.

-Clinical and Molecular Biology of High Risk prostate cancer.
-The prostate cancer landscape over the last 10 years has increasingly emphasized the over treatment of men with non-lethal forms of prostate cancer.
+Clinical and Molecular Biology of High Risk Prostate Cancer.
+The prostate cancer landscape has increasingly emphasized the over treatment of men with non-lethal forms of prostate cancer.
 While true, Dr. Schaeffer’s clinical and molecular work has brought international recognition to the previously under appreciated observation that aggressive (high risk), localized prostate cancer is frequently lethal and often undertreated.
-Dr. Schaeffer has brought recognition to this key biologic and clinical issue in multiple ways.
-First he has completely re-defined the meaning of “high risk” localized prostate cancer with multiple (over 25) clinical translational publications.
-This work culminated in a new, refined definition of the disease that is now incorporated into the National Comprehensive Cancer Network Guidelines.
-Secondly, Dr. Schaeffer has moved the definition of this type of prostate cancer into the “molecular era” with several first in field manuscripts on the clinical – genomics of lethal prostate cancer.
+Dr. Schaeffer re-defined the meaning of “high risk” localized prostate cancer.
+This work resulted in a new, refined definition of the disease that is now incorporated into the National Comprehensive Cancer Network Guidelines.
+Additionally, Dr. Schaeffer has moved the definition of this type of prostate cancer into the “molecular era” with several first in field manuscripts on the clinical – genomics of lethal prostate cancer.

 A multi-institutional study led by Dr. Schaeffer sought to characterize androgen receptor activity (AR-A) in localized prostate cancer, and understand its molecular and clinical implications.
 The study, published in Clinical Cancer Research, is the largest genomic analysis of prostate cancer to date, encompassing nearly 20,000 patients with localized prostate cancer.
 This large-scale genomic analysis of localized prostate cancer is notable as it helps us understand the molecular machinery driving the most aggressive cases, and simultaneously exposed novel pharmacologic vulnerabilities.